 Parents in the District of Columbia report experiencing higher levels of stress and anxiety as they seek to manage the demands of parenting responsibilities, work, distance learning and the impact on their families.
 Parents have expressed the need for tools, resources and consultation that support their own mental well-being as well as that of their family members.
 Although a certain level of stress is normal, ongoing stress without coping techniques to manage feelings can be mentally and physically damaging to one’s health.
 The Parent Support Program enhances the resilience of District families by providing coping tools and consultation services that help parents manage the stressors they are experiencing.

-Wellness Wednesday is an online parent support group that helps parents take care of themselves and foster resiliency for their children in these challenging times.
-Parents can share experiences and ask questions of clinicians who work in public schools and child development centers.
+Wellness Wednesdays, an online parent support group is an opportunity for parents to learn about how to take care of themselves and how to foster resiliency for their children in these challenging times, share experiences and ask questions of school-based clinicians and early childhood specialists.
+Wellness Wednesdays occurs each week via WebEx from 5:30-6:30pm, starting on September 2, 2020.
+The first session will be “Self-Care for Parents”.
 Wellness Wednesday is based on an evidence-informed parent program called Parent Café that is designed to support strong families.
-Parent Café provides a safe space for parents to build five Protective Factors—resilience, relationships, knowledge, support and communication—and create strategies from their own experience to strengthen their families.
+Parent Café provides a safe space for parents to build five Protective Factors—resilience, relationships, knowledge, support and communication—and create strategies from their own experience to strengthen their families

-Parent Café is widely implemented throughout the country and within the DBH child development center consultation program and the school-based behavioral health services.
-Wellness Wednesday can be joined every Wednesday at 5:30 pm clicking on the WebEx link (https://bit.ly/31JpYiv password: WW20) by computer, tablet, or smartphone.
-Parents also can telephone in: Toll free number: 1-650-479-3208 or 202-860-2110 with the Access Code: 172 761 9215.
-All sessions are taped and posted in the on-demand video library for parents to view whenever they choose.
+Parent Café is widely implemented throughout the country and currently used within the DBH child development center consultation program and the school-based behavioral health services.
+Wellness Wednesdays will be offered on WebEx and can be joined by clicking on the updated WebEx link (https://bit.ly/2Kr4PDk Password: WW20) for English and (https://bit.ly/2Ie8aoQ Contraseña: SPWW20) for Spanish .
+Parents can join by computer, tablet, or smartphone.
+Parents can also call in to the session by calling Toll free number: 1-650-479-3208 or Local (Washington D.C.)
+1-202-860-2110 with the Access Code: 172 620 4243.

 Mental Health Hotline.
 Parents can talk with a licensed clinician anytime for immediate support to discuss coping strategies, address crisis situations, and help resolve family stressors.
 Clinician also will connect parents to individualized consultation and support.
 The Mental Health Hotline, 1-888-793-4357 (1-888-WE-HELP) is available 24 hours a day, 7 days per week.